HoangLa95/qualitedevs2/PSs/ps2.md

-# TP2 : How to rename things ?
+# TP2 : How to rename things?

 :::{important} Git
 From now on, occasional reminders will be given to help you maintain your repository, but you should be autonomous with Git.